Tools Every Digital Wordsmith Needs

 - IFTTT (If This, Then That): I use IFTTT for everything from backing up my Instagram posts to a private (searchable!) blog to scheduling my social media posts.

-- HootSuite: If I used a social media scheduling app, it would be HootSuite.
+- HootSuite: When I use a social media scheduling app, it’s HootSuite.

 - Pocket: Save articles to read later rather than getting distracted when you find them.

 - Gmail & G Suite: Everything integrates with it.
 And the search function is amazing.
 I use it for everything.
 (I use G Suite for Gmail features in domain branded email.)
 (Email me for an unused promo code that will give you 20% off your first year.
 Be sure to specify whether you’d like a code for the G Suite Basic Plan or G Suite Business Plan.)